lindenbaum/eipmi/README.md

 EIPMI
 =====

-EIPMI is a native Erlang/OTP library application for RMCP/IPMI 1.5.
-The goal is to implement the remote console part of the IPMI LAN interface, as specified [here](http://www.intel.com/design/servers/ipmi/spec.htm).
-We would like to provide a low threshold for learning and using EIPMI, aiming to make it fit well with other Erlang/OTP concepts and solutions.
+EIPMI is a native Erlang/OTP application for RMCP/IPMI 1.5.
+It implements the remote console part of the IPMI LAN interface, as specified [here](http://www.intel.com/design/servers/ipmi/spec.htm).
+To provide a low threshold for learning and using EIPMI it is designed close to the well known `inet` API (think of `gen_udp`).

 Contributing
 ------------